StarCrusher96/Kerbal-Star-Systems-2/README.md

 * Parallax 1 & 2
 * Komplexity

-Mods not listed are untested — install at your own risk.
+Mods not listed are untested, install at your own risk.

 ---